 Fiscal Procedures and Policies Handbook

+Approved by Board of Trustees 3/17/2017

 Walden School of liberal Arts adheres to all fiscal procedures and policies for the management of public funds as outlined in Utah Administrative Code and Utah State Board Rule.
 Employees receive annual or semi-annual training regarding fiscal procedures and policies to ensure that they are trained to handle funds in a legal, ethical and responsible manner.
 These policies shall be reviewed and approved by the Walden Board of Trustees on an annual basis.